Complex ecological communities and the emergence of island species area relationships: Methods

+where $A_{init}$ is the area corresponding to the first extinction.
+We fix $\gamma = 0.25$ for the analysis described in this paper ( In general, $\gamma < 0.5$ is consistent with the results that we report) such that the carrying capacities are scaled weakly as compared to the scaling of interspecies interaction strengths.
+Equivalently, the self-interactions scale weakly with changes in area.
+This assumption is consistent with the fact that individuals of the same species cluster, which has also been widely echoed in various works explaining the power law SARs (\cite{plotkin2000species, martin2006origin}).
+The self-interactions already exist at higher levels, and therefore change less drastically as compared to interactions with other species.

+This set of equations is similar to the usual GLV equations but now the interaction strength parameter $\sigma$ is replaced by the inverse of area.
+When working with abundances, it is more natural to argue that increase in the interaction strength parameter is analogous to decrease in area, which increases the encounter rates between species.

-We investigate the dynamics of large ecosystems from a spatial scaling perspective using the modified GLV model with an area parameter.
-We use our model to simulate ecosystem dynamics as follows:\\ \begin{enumerate} \item We pick entries of the interaction matrix $B_{ij}$ from a normal distribution that is symmetric around a negative mean.
-Our specific choice is a normal distribution with mean -1 and variance 0.2.
-This particular choice allows for a large range of area values for which the system relaxes to stable equilibria. \item The growth rates $r_i$ are drawn from a normal distribution with mean +1.
-The constraints on interactions and growth rates describe a community of competitive species. \item Starting from an initial area, the number of surviving species is plotted against decreasing area $A$. \\ \end{enumerate}
+We aim to describe a scenario where a regional pool of species is available to colonise different islands in a region (\cite{kessler2015generalized}).
+For an island defined by its area, the dynamics resulting from our model culminates in a final community where some species from the regional pool might not be feasible.
+Islands of different sizes yield communities with different compositions as a consequence.
+We use our model to simulate ecosystem dynamics as follows:\\ \begin{enumerate} \item We pick entries of the interaction matrix $B_{ij}$ from a normal distribution that is symmetric around a negative mean (We fix mean = -1 and standard deviation = 0.2) . \item The growth rates $r_i$ are drawn from a normal distribution with mean = 1 and standard deviation = 0.2.
+The constraints on interactions and growth rates describe a community of competitive species. \item The carrying capacities $K_i$ are normally distributed with mean = 500 and standard deviation = 30.
+The parameter $\gamma$ is fixed as 0.25.
+The choice of $B_{ij}, r_i$ and $K_i$ allows for a large range of areas for which the system relaxes to stable equilibria. \item Starting from an initial area, the number of surviving species is plotted against successively smaller island areas $A$. \\ \end{enumerate}

+We are primarily interested in investigating the properties and processes of community assembly that could possibly influence SARs using our spatially-implicit model.
+In all cases that we describe, we only show comparisons between the power-law and semi-log relationship forms.
+We perform a non-linear least-squares (NLSQ) analysis to fit and compare these forms using the least\_squares function in `scipy.optimize' package.
+This function implements the Trust Region Reflective algorithm described in \cite{branch1999subspace}.
+We also plot the linear regression of the corresponding better form for each of the cases.
+If there are considerable differences between the parameter estimates from the linear regression and the NLSQ analysis (this is the case only for the power-law estimates from an empirical dataset with few islands (\cite{whittaker2014functional}) ) , then we perform model averaging using the R package `sars' (\cite{matthews2019sars}) to discern the better fit.